am11iin/Face-Anonymizer-Python/README.md

 # Face Blurring Tool

-Un outil Python simple et efficace pour flouter automatiquement les visages dans des images, vidéos ou en temps réel via webcam, utilisant MediaPipe pour la détection faciale.
+A simple and effective Python tool to automatically blur faces in images, videos, or real-time via webcam, using MediaPipe for face detection.

-## 📋 Fonctionnalités
+## 📋 Features

-- **Mode Image** : Floute les visages dans une image statique
+- **Image Mode**: Blur faces in a static image
-- **Mode Vidéo** : Traite une vidéo complète et floute tous les visages détectés
+- **Video Mode**: Process a complete video and blur all detected faces
-- **Mode Webcam** : Floute les visages en temps réel depuis votre webcam
+- **Webcam Mode**: Blur faces in real-time from your webcam

-## 🛠️ Prérequis
+## 🛠️ Requirements

 - Python 3.7+
 - OpenCV